 I wasn't always an author of kids' books.
-I used to be a journalist, a university professor, a diplomat, and a research analyst.
+I used to be a journalist, a university professor, a foreign affairs officer, and a research analyst.
 Yeah, I've been busy.

 And, yes, I find much inspiration in The Phantom Tollbooth.
 If you haven't read it yet, you must!

 The most important reason for going from one place to another is to see what's in between.